loophp/service-alias-autoregister-bundle/README.md

 ## Usage

-There are two ways to use this bundle.

-Those different ways of using the bundle can be either used in the context of a Symfony application or in the configuration of a bundle.
+The bundle can be enabled by just adding a specific tag: `autoregister.alias`

 ### Adds all the aliases it can find